f4z3r/k8s-workshop/prep.md

 Office Tools, etc.

 > Please do not make the VM too small.
 A decent amount of software will run inside it.
 I recommend
 > at least 2 vCPUs and 8GiB of RAM minimum.
+Moreover, please provide the VM with 30GiB+ of storage.
+> We will be running a lot of software within this VM, so we need the resources for it.

 [0]: https://www.virtualbox.org/
 [1]: https://ubuntu.com/download/desktop